Election Information

 All Elections are consolidated with Los Angeles County Registrar Recorder/County Clerk’s Office

-A list of individuals who have qualified as candidates for the November 5, 2024 Culver City General Municipal Ballot is available here.(PDF, 158KB)
+A list of individuals who qualified as candidates for the November 5, 2024 Culver City General Municipal Ballot is available here.(PDF, 158KB)

 Current Electronic Campaign Filings for Potential Candidates